shivamkumard107/think-in-js/19. Scopes, Prototypes _ Constructor Functions/Scopes, Prototypes _ Constructor Functions.md

 First function get called when a class is instantiated

 ### 🫙 Classes in JS
-1.  getters and setters can be specified with a get and set keyword
+1. Getters and setters can be specified with a get and set keyword
-2.  getters/setters functions of an object are called like a property. point.getX and not point.getX()
+2. Getters/Setters functions of an object are called like a property. point.getX and not point.getX()
 3. Any operation performed on multiple objects can be written as static function
 4.  functions in a class don’t use function keyword.
 Just specify the function name